Short-term health plans in Indiana

 - The new law also requires any short-term plan to have a benefit cap of at least $2 million.
 The state lawmaker who sponsored the bill successfully pushed for a similar national model law (approved in October 2020) that other states can now use to strengthen their own laws.

 - Indiana conducts rate reviews of short-term plans.

-- At least eleven insurers offer short-term plans in the state.
+- At least seven insurers offer short-term health insurance in Indiana.

 The Indiana Department of Insurance conducts rate reviews for short-term plans, which must be filed using the state’s basic actuarial memo outline.

 Which insurers offer short-term plans in Indiana

 As of late 2020, there are at least seven insurance companies offering short-term healthcare policies in Indiana:

 - Anthem Blue Cross Blue Shield (Enhanced Choice plans; new as of 2020)

 - Companion Life

 - Independence American Insurance Company